deckar01/sub2port/README.md

 - Containers declare their own host name, so the config is decentralized
 - The routing table updates automatically in response to docker events
 - Ports never have to be exposed, so no more errors about ports already in use
-- Multiple container bound to the same host name are routed round-robin
+- Multiple containers bound to the same host name are routed round-robin

+## Why?

+The existing reverse proxies for docker have a lot of open issues, because they manage an nginx config and must support its API.
+I just proxy host names with go.
+Any other features you need should probably sit in front of or behind this container.

 ## Compose